nebulasio/nebdocs/docs/frequently-asked-questions.md

 ## Developer Incentive Protocol \(DIP\)

 Designed to build the blockchain ecosystem in a better way.
-The Nebulas token incentives will help top developers to create more values in Nebulas.
+The Nebulas token incentives will help top developers to add more value to the Nebulas blockchain.

 #### When will the Developer Incentive Protocol \(DIP\) be ready?